Frequently Asked Questions About Our Program

 - Is financial aid available for the program?

-We require forward-thinking health care professionals who desire to equip themselves with advanced knowledge and skills for providing strategic leadership and effective management within a rapidly changing and disrupted health care sector.
-We want those who are motivated to lead positive health care transformation in the 21st Century.
+We require forward-thinking health care professionals who desire to equip themselves with new knowledge and skills for providing strategic leadership and effective management within a rapidly changing and disrupted health care sector.
+We want professionals who are motivated to lead positive health care transformation in the 21st Century..

 In addition to equipping participants with heath care applied knowledge in finance, operations management, policy and law, economics, and conflict management, the program directly confronts the major challenges of health care delivery today, including: